All Episodes

 Good.

-Um that thing that concerns me more than anything else in this nation is the weaponization of the FBI, the DOJ, the IRS, and even the mainstream media.
+One thing that concerns me more than anything else in this nation is the weaponization of the FBI, the DOJ, the IRS, and even the mainstream media.

-Hopefully, with uh work of dad, we will have another Republican in office.
+So this is why this next presidential election, hopefully with the work of God, we will have another Republican in office.

 Trump is my guy because he knows more than anything what the weaponization could do to him.

-That he could put the brakes on it finally, but we could have a great debt, no debt at all.
+But we could have a great debt, no debt at all.

-We can we could be walk on woke, and it won't be nothing if we live with conditions of all of our freedom.
+It won't be nothing if we live with conditions of all of our freedom.

-And that's yeah, I'm 62.
+And that's, yeah, I'm 62.

-Listen, I've I I chronicled a lot.
+Listen, I chronicled a lot.

-I don't care who the Republican nominee is in this sense, whoever it is is gonna be viciously attacked, smeared, slandered, besmirched, character assassination at the highest level.
+Whoever it is is going to be viciously attacked, smeared, slandered, besmirched, character assassination at the highest level.

 That's the only thing the Democrats know.

-That's what they're good at, that's what they'll do.
+That's what they'll do.

 That's how they think they can win elections.

-Anyway, 800, 941 Sean, on number you want to be a part of the program.
+Anyway, 800-941-Sean, our number, you want to be a part of the program.

 A woman in Atlanta was a victim of home title theft, which is now a growing crime.